ChZeman/StudioCommand/README.md

 - The **engine** listens privately on `127.0.0.1:3000` and serves the API (`/api/*`) and WebSockets (`/ws/*`).

 This keeps UI deployment simple and avoids coupling the Rust binary to frontend assets.

+### v0.1.26 UI note

+The queue UI shows Cart + a short ID suffix in the metadata row.
+This is intentionally verbose so you can validate reorder behavior even when track titles repeat (common in demo data).